dannycastroaudio/itp/haiku/README.md

 That's all you would say to me
 As I crapped one out" -o haiku.aiff
 ```

+6. Took a screenshot of code
+7. uploaded Screenshot to folder called img inside the haiky homework folder
+8. Copied image link from github and aded to this README.md file

 ### Debugging:

 I forgot how to name the file at first, so my first attempt ended up being called aiff.aiff